 “Risk factors for disease are always present, but they are not equally manifested across time and space,” Sestan said.

 The changes to the brain were tracked in a living system used by the lab of Flora Vaccarino, Yale’s Harris Professor in the Child Study Center and professor in the Department of Neuroscience, and co-corresponding author of one of the major Science papers.
-Researchers coaxed human stem cells derived from the tissue of individuals to develop into brain organoids, collection of neural cell types that mimic in cell culture the early stage development of the human brain.
-The organoids recapitulated the first trimester human brain development, when neural stem cells start differentiating into the multitude of neuron types that make up the brain.
+Researchers coaxed human stem cells derived from the tissue of individuals to develop into brain organoids, a collection of neural cell types that mimic in cell culture the early stage development of the human brain.
+The organoids recapitulated the first-trimester human brain development, when neural stem cells start differentiating into the multitude of neuron types that make up the brain.
 This system allowed researchers to identify and follow over time the gene regulatory networks active in early cortical development, a period that carries considerable genetic and environmental risk for developmental disorders such as autism.
 Known autism risk genes — as well as regulatory elements that control their activity — are highly expressed in the organoids at this stage, they found.
 The genetic risk variants previously linked to autism and that disrupt regulatory elements were active in the organoids, they report.

 “This model can potentially reveal how those genetic risk variants lead to disease,” Vaccarino said.